 The Shopify refunds are created as Refund Receipts in QuickBooks.
 The refunds are processed to the customer in QuickBooks if you choose to synchronize all your Shopify customers.

 For each Shopify Payment transfer to your bank account, Sush.io automatically creates a deposit in QuickBooks with all matching Shopify Data (orders, fees and refunds).
 The account of the deposit will be linked to the bank account chosen during automation setup.
 The deposit captures Invoices & Refund Receipts previously created, but also the Shopify Fees, Fee Refunds and other Fees for the given Shopify transfer period.
 Each corresponding to separate deposit lines.

 In QuickBooks, the deposits match automatically the transactions of the linked Bank Account.
 Now you only need to manually reconcile the matched deposits.

-The New Gateway for Integrations that solves the challenges people like you face every day.
+Automations that solve the challenges people like you face every day.
 We understand.